egor-tensin/blog/_posts/2017-06-24-static-vs-inline-vs-unnamed-namespaces.md

 I tested this with GNU compiler version 5.4.0 and Microsoft compiler version 19.00.24210.

-This behaviour can be easily fixed either by making these functions `static` or by using unnamed namespaces (see below).
+This behavior can be easily fixed either by making these functions `static` or by using unnamed namespaces (see below).

 ### Properties